Credit for Prior Learning

 Advanced Placement (AP) Exams: AP exams are a series of standardized tests that enable high school students to complete college-level courses and demonstrate college-level achievement.
 Students must score 3 or higher on the exams to receive credit.
-See the approved list under Academic Services on pages 62-63 of the KCTCS catalog.
+See more information on the KCTCS Advanced Placement (AP) Exams web page (new window).

 Automotive Technology: Students may receive up to 54 credit hours within the Automotive Technology program by passing the Automotive Service Excellence (ASE) exams.
 These hours may be applied to the AAS degree upon successful completion of 15 credit hours at Bluegrass Community and Technical College.
 Students should submit a copy of the ASE scores and their BCTC Student ID number to the Automotive Technology Coordinator for review.

 Certified Professional Secretary: Students who successfully pass the Certified Professional Secretary (CPS) Examination may receive a maximum of 21 credit hours in specified courses after completing 12 credit hours at Bluegrass Community and Technical College.
-See the approved list of courses under Academic Services on pages 63-64 of the KCTCS catalog.
+See more information on the KCTCS Industry Credentials and Licensures web page (new window).

 Child Development Associate (CDA): After successfully completing one 3-credit hour IEC course, a student enrolled in the IEC program who holds a current Child Development Associate (CDA) credential from the Council for Professional Recognition will be granted credit for IEC 101, IEC 102, and IEC 190.
 Students should submit a copy of their credential and BCTC Student ID number to the Interdisciplinary Early Childhood Education Coordinator for review.